Aircity/vue-cli-plugin-pages/README.md

 # vue-cli-plugin-pages

-This is a vue-cli 3.x plugin to load multi-page.
+This is a vue-cli 3.x plugin to build multi-page application.

 ## Getting started